What is Torisel?

 What should I avoid while receiving Torisel?

-Grapefruit and grapefruit juice may interact with temsirolimus and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking Torisel.
+Grapefruit may interact with temsirolimus and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Torisel side effects

 Some side effects may occur during the injection.
-Tell your caregiver right away if you feel dizzy, warm, tingly, light-headed, short of breath, or have chest pain or trouble breathing.
+Tell your caregiver right away if you feel dizzy, warm, tingly, light-headed, or short of breath.

 Call your doctor at once if you have: